-As a freelancer, what is your goal with social media?
+As a store owner, what is your goal with social media?

-- Do you want to get more prospects for your services?
+- Do you want to get more customers to your online shop?

 - Do you simply do it because you think you must?

-- Do you want to grow a digital business?
+- Do you want to grow your store organically?

-- Do you want to build your personal brand?
+- Do you want to build a strong brand?

 - Do you want to get more followers?

-Social media is a powerful tool to help you build a personal brand online.
-Especially as a freelancer, you want to position yourself as an expert in a certain niche to stand out and to get more prospects for your services.
-Before you can start building your freelancer brand online, you must know who you are and what it is that you want to stand for.
+Social media is a powerful tool to help you build a brand online.
+Especially as a store owner, you want to position yourself and your store as an expert in a certain niche to stand out and to get more leads for your shop.
+Before you can start building your store brand online, you must know who you are and what it is that you want to stand for with online shop.

 The fundamental recipe to stand out on social media as an expert is simple: investigate your desired audience and develop the right content to position yourself.
 Identify white spaces or niche topics that other experts do not cover yet.
 Produce the best possible content and provide real value.
 While this sounds easy, it gets tricky once you start to work on your social presence.
 Social media marketing is a lot about understanding the mechanics of each platform.
 You have to keep up with all the changes to keep growing an effective audience.

-Here Are 6 Tools to Dominate Social Media as a Freelancer
+Here Are 6 Tools to Dominate Social Media as a Store Owner

 Hashtagify is the perfect tool if you want to research hashtags.
 It helps by providing insights into hashtag performance and most important influencers for each hashtag.
 Furthermore, Hashtagify shows related hashtags.

-When you begin to develop your personal brand as a freelancer, you have to identify the right keywords first.
+When you begin to develop your brand as a store owner, you have to identify the right keywords first.
 It is all about investigating your audience and understanding who you are targeting.
 In this phase, you will spend quite some time analyzing hashtags and keywords on various social networks.
 Twitter and Instagram are especially known for the use of hashtags.
 The idea behind hashtags is to understand the current conversation about those topics.
-This will help you to understand the current market and to position your freelancer brand effectively.
+This will help you to understand the current market and to position your store brand effectively.